vietcgi/ansible-infra/docs/PROMETHEUS_INTEGRATION.md

 ## Overview

-Sentinel Infrastructure now includes the official **prometheus.prometheus** Ansible collection for comprehensive metrics collection and monitoring.
+ansible-infra now includes the official **prometheus.prometheus** Ansible collection for comprehensive metrics collection and monitoring.

 ## Collections Used